Cameron Moulène

 Cameron Moulène (born 25 November 1993) is a French-American actor.
-He is well known for playing Will Armstrong on Happyland and Josh Bennett on the YouTube Red series Foursome.
+He is well known for playing Will Armstrong in the MTV series Happyland (2014) and Josh Bennett on the YouTube Red series Foursome (2016–2018).

-Biography
+Early life

 Moulène was born in Paris but moved to Los Angeles when he was two years old.
 He studied at the Lee Strasberg Theater and Film Institute and at the Royal Academy of Dramatic Art in London.
+He also holds a Masters in Business Certificate from the London School of Economics.

 Career

 When he was chosen to play Orlando in As You Like It in a school production, his interest in acting sparked.
 He appeared in recurring roles in television series such as Raising Hope, The Secret Life of the American Teenager and The Cleaner.

 In 2014, Moulène was chosen to play Will Armstrong in the MTV comedy Happyland, which ran for a single season.
 Following the cancellation of the series, he joined Faking It, another MTV comedy.

-He was a series regular in the YouTube Red series Foursome, starring as Josh Bennett from 2016 to 2018.
+Moulène was a series regular in the YouTube Red series Foursome, starring as Josh Bennett from 2016 to 2018.

-In 2020, he had a recurring role in the Hulu miniseries A Teacher.
+In 2020, Moulène had a recurring role in the Hulu miniseries A Teacher.

+Cameron has also found success as an entrepreneur.
+He has founded multiple companies since 2019, most notably a logistics company which handled testing and screenings for the entertainment sector and a crypto focused entertainment studio called Non-Fungible Films.

 Personal life

 He speaks fluent French, English and Spanish, as well as broken Italian and Malagasy.
+Moulène is Jewish.

 He has a son named August.